austinmcconnell/dotfiles/README.md

 * i: enter insert mode
 * `<C-D>` or exit: close the terminal window

+Folds

+* zo: open one fold under the cursor
+* zO: open all folds under the cursor recursively
+* zc: close one fold under the cursor
+* zC: close all fold under the cursor recursively

 Suspending vim

 * ``C-z>`: get back to terminal without quitting vim (sends vim to background)